cozy/cozy-proxy/docs/client/migration-to-cozy-v3.md

 > See [here](https://github.com/cozy/cozy-proxy/blob/master/client/app/config/steps/infos.coffee#L25) and [here](https://github.com/cozy/cozy-proxy/blob/master/client/app/config/steps/infos.coffee#L37) for example.

 ## Handle registerToken
-Presence of a `registerToken` means that the user access to her Cozy for the first time.
+Presence of a `registerToken` means that the user access to his Cozy for the first time.

 If started with a `registerToken`, the onboarding allows the user to create a passPhrase.